Our role in this challenging world

-The world is in trouble.
-We ain’t doing so well.
-Fanaticism, war, terrorism, kidnappings, beheadings…. when will it all stop.
-Perhaps it’s time we, women, did more to get involved, lead communities, societies and nations as the world rulers are not doing an exemplary job at the moment.
+The world is in trouble and we ain’t doing so well.
+Fanaticism, war, terrorism, kidnappings, beheading’s…. when will it all stop?
+Perhaps it’s time we, women come to terms with our role in this challenging world, get involved, lead communities, societies and nations.
+The current leaders are not doing such an exemplary job at the moment.

 - Deepening crisis in the Middle East

 - The rapid growth of life ended drugs such as Methamphetamine